18 Foolproof Headline Writing Tips You Should Know

 That’s another one that incorporates a dollop of humor.
 Just make sure you don’t offend your audience if you employ sarcasm or wit as part of your headline.

-Lots of writing experts argue against using adjectives.
-I beg to differ.
+Our next choice in this list of headline writing tips is too simple to believe.
 Adjectives are meant to clarify the noun in a headline or sentence.
 They can also add color and interest.

 Let’s look at one of our headline examples from above: “17 Runners’ Tips You’ve Been Missing Out On”